 Roth IRA contributions are funded with after-tax earnings.
-However, earnings grow tax-free and can be withdrawn tax-free, too, as long as the account is open for five years and you're age 59 1/2 or older at the time of distribution.
+However, earnings grow tax-free and can be withdrawn tax-free, too, as long as the account is open for 5 years and you're age 59 1/2 or older at the time of distribution.

-Meigs notes that Roth earnings never have to be withdrawn, and you can contribute to a Roth for as long as you like.
+Meigs notes that Roth earnings never have to be withdrawn, and you can contribute to a Roth as long as you earn money.
 That's a great help for those who plan to work well past traditional retirement years.
-On the other hand, withdraw earnings before 59½ and you'll generally pay a 10% penalty on any earnings.
+On the other hand, withdraw earnings before 59 1/2 and you'll generally pay a 10% penalty on any earnings.
 You can withdraw your contributions at any time.

-However, you may earn too much to fund a Roth, because they're only available to individuals whose modified adjusted gross income doesn't exceed a maximum of $120,000.
-For married couples filing a joint tax return, eligibility requirements top out at $176,000.
+However, you may earn too much to fund a Roth, because they're available only to individuals whose modified adjusted gross income doesn't exceed a maximum of $132,000 in 2016.
+For married couples filing a joint tax return, eligibility requirements top out at $194,000.

 If your income disqualifies you from funding a Roth, consider the traditional IRA, which offers its own set of perks.

 With a traditional IRA, you may be able to claim a full income-tax deduction for your contributions, as long as you don't have access to a retirement plan at work, such as a 401(k).
 Single filers who do have access to such a plan can take a full deduction if they earn $61,000 or less, or a partial deduction up to $71,000 in 2016.
 The income limits are trickier for married couples filing jointly.
 If you have access to a plan, the limits are $98,000 to $118,000; if your spouse has access to a plan but you do not, the limits are $184,000 to $194,000 for joint filers.
 Remember: If your employer does not offer a retirement plan, you can get the full tax deduction for traditional IRA contributions regardless of your income.